 Violation of any of these standards can result in government fines and penalties.
-Workers’ compensation should be paid in accordance with Chapter 440 of Florida Statutes and it is not necessary to prove fault by the company in order to collect benefits.
+Workers’ compensation should be paid in accordance with Chapter 440 of Florida Statutes, and it is not necessary to prove fault by the company in order to collect benefits.
 As indicated in F.S.
-440.11, the state’s “exclusive remedy” provision of workers’ compensation law, employees aren’t allowed to sue their employer for negligence resulting in a work injury.
+440.11, the state’s “exclusive remedy” provision of workers’ compensation law, employees are not allowed to sue their employer for negligence resulting in a work injury.

 Workers’ compensation benefits for a construction site injury may include: